Chart Color Schemes

 Sussex Inlet - Berrara is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Sussex Inlet - Berrara, as per the latest Census, 88.0% of dwellings were houses while 12.0% comprised semi-detached homes, apartments, and other types.
-This is similar to Non-Metro NSW's figures of 87.8% houses and 12.2% other dwellings.
-Home ownership in Sussex Inlet - Berrara stood at 60.7%, with mortgaged properties at 20.8% and rented ones at 18.4%.
-The median monthly mortgage repayment was $1,504, lower than Non-Metro NSW's average of $1,733.
-Median weekly rent in the area was $310, compared to Non-Metro NSW's $350.
-Nationally, Sussex Inlet - Berrara's median mortgage repayment of $1,504 is significantly lower than Australia's average of $1,863, and its median rent of $310 is substantially below the national figure of $375.
+In Sussex Inlet - Berrara, as per the latest Census, 88.0% of dwellings were houses, with 12.0% being semi-detached, apartments, or other types.
+This is similar to Non-Metro NSW's 87.8% houses and 12.2% other dwellings.
+Home ownership in Sussex Inlet - Berrara stood at 60.7%, with mortgaged dwellings at 20.8% and rented ones at 18.4%.
+The median monthly mortgage repayment was $1,504, lower than Non-Metro NSW's $1,733.
+The median weekly rent was $310, compared to Non-Metro NSW's $350.
+Nationally, mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing